 Step 7 – Secure financing

-After we sign the final contract, you'll begin working with your mortgage lender to close the loan.
-If you're pre-qualified, it shouldn't take long at all.
-But you'll need to keep in close contact with your mortgage lender.
-And I'll take care of all the property information your mortgage lender needs to close the loan.
+After we sign the final contract, you'll continue working with your mortgage lender to close the loan.
+If you're pre-qualified, it should take 30-45 days.
+But you'll need to keep in close contact with your mortgage lender and provide any requested documents quickly.
+I'll take care of all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

 Your mortgage lender will give you a Good Faith Estimate (GFE) detailing closing costs within three days of accepting your application.
-You'll get a Good Faith Estimate (GFE) of your closing costs from your lender within three days of receiving your application.
 This estimate is based on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and fall within a strict range of accuracy.
 I'll study the estimate and let you know if it all looks okay.

 Then we'll close on your house.
 This should take place at a title company or escrow office and will probably be a smooth and peaceful event.